 Can a person take Medicare at age 65 without drawing Social Security benefits?

-Yes, a person can take Medicare at age 65 without drawing Social Security benefits.
+A person can take Medicare at age 65 without drawing Social Security benefits.
 They can sign up for Medicare Part A and Part B during their Initial Enrollment Period, which is the seven-month period that begins three months before their 65th birthday and ends three months after their 65th birthday.

 What happens if I don’t enroll in Medicare when I turn 65?